clevertree/paradigm-threat-site/app/chronology/tartaria/chronology.md

 # Reasons the Roman Empire never existed

 ```
-Note: This investigation is **a work in progress**.
+Note: This investigation is a work in progress.
 Check back soon for more updates!
 ```

 * Romulus kills Remus, because they were fighting over where to put “Rome”.
 So Romulus gets to pick the place and name